Bilal2453/coro-docs/docs/coro-channel.md

 ### wrapSteam(socket) {#wrapStream}

-Wraps a [stream](https://github.com/luvit/luv/blob/master/docs.md#uv_stream_t--stream-handle) handle for both writing and reading.
+Wraps a [stream handle](https://github.com/luvit/luv/blob/master/docs.md#uv_stream_t--stream-handle) for both writing and reading.

-Has the same effect to calling `wrapRead` and `wrapWrite` on a stream, such as:
+Has the same effect to calling `wrapRead` and `wrapWrite` on the handle, such as:
 ```lua
 local reader = wrapRead(stream)
 local writer, closer = wrapWrite(stream)